 MyrriahGomez

-Myrriah Gómez (MMUF Faculty Coordinator)
+Myrriah Gómez (MMUF Faculty Coordinator Fall 2025)

 Dr. Myrriah Gómez, prior to joining the Honors College, was an Assistant Professor of English at the University of New Mexico – Gallup.
 Myrriah received a Ford Foundation Predoctoral Fellowship from the National Academies in 2011, which enabled her to return to New Mexico to conduct empirical and archival research for her dissertation.
 She has taught courses in History, Chicana/o Studies, Humanities, and English departments across New Mexico and in Texas.
 She received the UNM Faculty of Color award for Teaching in 2015.
 Myrriah’s current book project is entitled Nuclear Nuevo México: Identity, Ethnicity, and Resistance in Atomic Third SpacesShe is a proud Nuevomexicana, who is always in search of ways to better the lives of New Mexicans.